nmkhan096/rag-lab/README.md

 ### RAG Adapter Class

-To make the evaluator RAG-agnostic, we need to create a wrapper around the RAG functions so the evaluator has a stable interface.
+To make the evaluator RAG-agnostic, we need to create a wrapper around the RAG functions so the evaluator has a stable interface with the RAG system.
 With the RAG Adapter class, anyone can plug in their RAG.

 We need three functions to cover all evaluation needs: